Aiven-Open/cloud-storage-connectors-for-apache-kafka/CONTRIBUTING.md

 ## Security issue notifications
 If you discover a potential security issue in this project we ask that you report it according to [Security Policy](SECURITY.md).
-Please do **not** create a public github issue.
+Please do **not** create a public GitHub issue.

 ## Licensing